-“The psychological impact of this crime is tremendously significant on this young boy’s life,” Assistant Prosecutor Allison Eiselen told the judge before Jonathan Cross was sentenced.
+“The psychological impact of this crime is tremendously significant on this young boy’s life,” Assistant Prosecutor Allison Eiselen told the judge before Joshua Cross was sentenced.

 Cross, now 31, was convicted of acting as lookout in the July 29, 2012 killing.

 He is the first of four men charged in the killing to go to trial, including alleged shooter Mujahid Blackwell, who was just 16 at the time of the shooting.